Coder-himakara/UOR-official-hackathon-website/README.md

-# UOR-official-hackathon-website
+# UOR-Hackathon-website (INSURGEX 1.0)
-Designed and developed by the undergraduates of the Department of Computer Science of University of Ruhuna.
+This was designed and developed by the undergraduates of the Department of Computer Science of University of Ruhuna.